-The CMJJP has consistently identified overall neighborhoods, with schools and other JJCPA programs in Los Angeles County, where there have been higher number of juvenile probationers (including those court ordered to out of home care), child welfare referrals, and crime statistics.
-JJCC also oversaw a process of participatory workgroups, identifying needed services to fill gaps in the areas of Youth and Family, Afterschool Enrichment, Education, Employment and Mental Health/Substance Abuse leading to a process for possible future program/services funding.
-This process led to JJCC approving one-time, unspent funding for these categories of program/services to be included in this current CMJJP.
-In addition, the Department, in coordination with JJCC, the JJCC Community Advisory Committee and recommendations from the Landscape Analysis provided by Resource Development Associates, will continue to identify service needs and gaps, in addition to analyzing the neighborhoods with the highest crime rates and number of probationers to direct resources to those most vulnerable populations.
-The evaluation will include Participatory Research Methods to ensure the community has significant input in identifying and prioritizing focus areas.
+The CMJJP has consistently identified overall neighborhoods, with schools and other JJCPA programs in Los Angeles County, where there have been higher number of juvenile probationers (including youth court ordered to out of home care), child welfare referrals, and crime statistics.
+JJCC also oversaw a process of participatory workgroups, identifying needed services to fill gaps in the areas of Youth and Family, Enrichment, Afterschool Education, Employment and Mental Health/Substance Abuse and Youth and Family services and committed funding in these areas, which led to JJCC approving one-time, unspent funding for these categories of program/services to be included in this current CMJJP.
+In addition, the Department, in coordination with JJCC, the JJCC Community Advisory Committee and recommendations from the Gap Analysis, will continue to identify service needs and gaps, in addition to analyzing the neighborhoods with the highest crime rates and number of probationers to direct resources to those most vulnerable populations.
 Resources will be targeted to those neighborhoods, schools, and other areas of the County that pose the most significant public safety risk from juvenile crime.